Avanade/Beef/src/Beef.Data.Database.Cdc/README.md

 The CDC approach taken here is to consolidate the tracking of individual tables (one or more) into a central entity to simplify the publishing to an event stream (or equivalent).
 The advantage of this is where a change occurs to any of the rows related to an entity, even where multiples rows are updated, this will only result in a single event.
 This makes it easier (more logical) for downstream subscribers to consume.

 This is achieved by defining (configuring) the entity, being the primary (parent) table, and it's related secondary (child) tables.
 For example, a Sales Order, may be made up multiple tables - when any of these change then a single _SalesOrder_ event should occur.
-These relationships can be defined with a cardinality of either `OneToMany` or `OneToOne`.
+These relationships are also defined with a cardinality of either `OneToMany` or `OneToOne`.

 ```
 SalesOrder             // Parent
-└── SalesOrderAddress  // Child 1:n - One or more addresses (e.g. Postal and Shipping)
+└── SalesOrderAddress  // Child 1:n - One or more addresses (e.g. Billing and Shipping)
 └── SalesOrderItem     // Child 1:n - One or more items
 ```

 The CDC capability is used specifically as a trigger for change (being `Create`, `Update` or `Delete`).
 The resulting data that is published is the latest, not a snapshot in time (CDC captured).
-The reason for this is two-fold, a) given how the CDC data is retrieved there is no guarantee that the interim data represents a final intended state, and b) this process should be running near real-time so getting the latest version will produce the current committed version as at that time.
+The reason for this is two-fold, a) given how the CDC data is retrieved there is no guarantee that the interim data represents a final intended state suitable for publishing; and b) this process should be running near real-time so getting the latest version will produce the current committed version as at that time.

-To further guarantee only a single event for a specific version the resulting entity is JSON serialized and hashed; this value is then saved and checked to ensure that a version is not published more than once.
+To further guarantee only a single event for a specific version is published the resulting entity is JSON serialized and hashed; this value is checked (and saved) against the prior version to ensure a publish contains data that is actionable.
 This will minimize redundant publishing, whilst also making the underlying processing more efficient.

 <br/>